Grandal 8 RBIs in return from IL, White Sox beat Cubs 17-13

 TRAINER’S ROOM

-Cubs: INF David Bote was scratched after he sprained his right ankle during batting practice when he stepped on a baseball obscured by some white lettering in foul territory at Guaranteed Rate Field. … Manager David Ross said C Willson Contreras (sprained right knee) likely will head out on a rehab assignment soon.
+Cubs: INF David Bote was scratched after he sprained his right ankle during batting practice when he stepped on a baseball obscured by some white lettering in foul territory at Guaranteed Rate Field. … Ross said C Willson Contreras (sprained right knee) likely will head out on a rehab assignment soon.
 “I think he wants a couple at-bats,” Ross said. … RHP Adbert Alzolay (left hamstring strain) felt fine after pitching two innings in a rehab start with Triple-A Iowa on Wednesday.
 “We’ll get him back soon,” Ross said.

 UP NEXT